-The Sport Studies curriculum prepares graduates for careers in *teaching, coaching and sport administration in elementary, secondary and collegiate educational settings.
+The Sport Studies curriculum prepares graduates for careers in *teaching, coaching, and sport administration in elementary, secondary, and post-secondary educational settings.
 It matches the interests and needs of the student with those of the faculty in a broad range of coursework in liberal arts, exercise science, and administration.

 *If you need your teaching credential please apply separately to the Kalmanovitz School of Education.